 Whether it be a man-made or natural disaster, drones (ground, underwater, and air alike) are valuable tools for collecting data on the conditions of the affected environment.
 The versatile suites of software drones can carry allows them to gather a wide variety of information on the effects the disaster is having on the environment (including wildlife, plant health, water toxicity, etc.) in real time.

-Airborne drones (likely larger, higher range and altitude vehicles) have the potential to provide emergency internet access to area affected by natural disasters, providing aid workers with a vital connection to both each other, and potential victims trapped within areas otherwise cut off from the rest of the world.
+Airborne drones have the potential to provide emergency internet access to area affected by natural disasters, providing aid workers with a vital connection to both each other, and potential victims trapped within areas otherwise cut off from the rest of the world.

 Harnessing the potential for cheap, efficient delivery that small airborne drones offer, emergency aid supplies meant to help fight diseases like malaria in impoverished regions could be distributed via a fleet of nimble delivery drones, cutting down on the response time to outbreaks of potentially contagious diseases in areas that lack the infrastructure to deal with them otherwise.